ofilis/smartairfreshener/README.md

 Smart Air Freshener Project with Home Assistant / ESPHome

 This is the project that i build for automate my dumb air freshener.
-Actually i made it about a few months ago and now shared all project.
+Actually i made it about a few months ago and now shared wire diagrams and codes.

 here is a few videos in action: